zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-01-14 - CARD-058: Create ExperimentalFeature database model

+**Epic:** Epic 3 – Admin Configuration Enhancements
+**Status:** Completed
+**Owner:** cursor

+Created ExperimentalFeature database model in app/models.py with comprehensive schema including id, feature_key (unique), feature_name, description, enabled, is_stable, created_at, updated_at, and updated_by fields.
+Implemented proper validation methods for feature_key format, feature_name length, and description requirements with database constraints for data integrity.
+Added relationship to User model for tracking feature updates and comprehensive validation methods that return detailed error messages.
+The model supports the feature gating system for experimental functionality with proper field constraints and validation.
+Database tables created successfully and all existing tests continue to pass with no linting errors.

 ## 2025-01-14 - CARD-056: Add memory bar gauge HTML structure to admin template

 **Epic:** Epic 3 – Admin Configuration Enhancements